-To It may be significant that Tinctoris cites Gaudeamus Omnes in his Treatise on Notes and Rests as a piece of plainchant with uncertain rhythmic performance which are sung "now with measure, now without measure, now under perfect quantity, now under imperfect, according to the rite of churches or the will of those singing."
+70 It may be significant that Tinctoris cites Gaudeamus Omnes in his Treatise on Notes and Rests as a piece of plainchant with uncertain rhythmic performance which are sung "now with measure, now without measure, now under perfect quantity, now under imperfect, according to the rite of churches or the will of those singing."
 (Tractatus de Notis et Pausis, ch.
 15. Translation in Richard Sherr, "The Performance of Chant in the Renaissance and its Interactions with Polyphony," in Plainsong in the Age of Polyphony, edited by Thomas Forrest Kelly (Cambridge: Cambridge University Press, 1992), p.
 180-81.
 As Sherr notes, Tinctoris's Book on the Art of Counterpoint (Liber de arte contrapuncti, bk.
 2, ch.
 21) gives a fuller account of the ways in which a chant can be used rhythmically as a base on which a counterpoint may be added.
-Paolo's usage in Gaudeamus Omnes seems to fall into Tinctoris's second type of counterpoint "at the will of the singers," where each note of the chant equals a breve of tempus imperfectum.
+Paolo's usage in Gaudeamus Omnes, where each note of the chant equals a breve of tempus imperfectum.

 imperfect semibreves.
 The principal differences with previous transcriptions can be found in the added syncopations of mm.
-5-8, an emphasis on $\frac{2}{4}$ in mm.
+5-8, an emphasis on $4^2$ in mm.
 38-40, a reinterpretation of mm.
 71-72, and changes to the ending, to be discussed below.